PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Yes, that's a valid statement in Python.

 What's happening is that the element itself is being called.
-You can also writing it like this:
+You can also write it like this:

 ```python
 elem = sg.Text('Some text', key='-TEXT-')
 elem('new text value')
 ```

 Side note - you can also call your `window` variable directly.
-If you "call" it it will actually call `Window.read`.
+If you "call" it, it will actually call `Window.read`.

 ```python
 window = sg.Window(....)